 Medicare Advantage plans and adult day care

-Most adult day care programs in Colorado Springs that do not have Medicaid contracts operate on a private-pay basis with daily or half-day rates.
+Most adult day care programs in Colorado Springs that do not hold Medicaid contracts operate on a private-pay basis with daily or half-day rates.
 Costs typically range from $70 to $120 per day depending on the level of care and services included.
-Some programs offer sliding-scale fees or financial assistance for families who do not qualify for Medicaid but cannot afford full private-pay rates.
-When touring a program, always ask for a written fee schedule and a clear explanation of what is included in the base rate versus what is billed additionally.
+When comparing that figure against the cost of full-time residential care — which averages well above $3,000 per month in Colorado — adult day care is significantly more affordable for families whose primary goal is keeping a loved one at home.
+Some programs offer sliding-scale fees or limited financial assistance for families who do not qualify for Medicaid but cannot afford full private-pay rates.
+Always ask for a written fee schedule and a clear explanation of what is included in the base rate versus what is billed additionally.

 Need Personalized Guidance For Your Family